coderefinery/train-the-trainer/_episodes/01-intro.md

 In that sense, CodeRefinery differs significantly as we assume our audience already write codes and we aims at teaching them **best software practices**.

-Our target audience is a *competent practitioner** writing codes on a regular basis but that usually does not have a good overview of **best software practices**.
+Our target audience is a **competent practitioner** writing codes on a regular basis but that usually does not have a good overview of **best software practices**.

 Whenever we can, we direct **novices** to Carpentries workshops.

+*Novices* and *competent practitioners* will be more clearly defined in the [next section](02-teachingstyle.md).

+---

 ## CodeRefinery training philosophies